thedynamiclinker/sudocode/sys/fs/Documentation/advanced/religion/for/beginners/for/intermediates/for/0day.md

 AUTHORS NOTE

-As a trivial examples of the less secret secrets that We the Authors have hidden throughout the world, consider the following code.
+As a trivial examples of the less secret secrets that We the Authors have hidden throughout the world throughout the history of world history, consider the following code.

 ```sh
 python -c "print(ord('א'))"